 The episode dragged on for months, with Queen Victoria lobbying the Prime Minister, who’d returned to his normal imperial reticence, to send help.

-Gladstone was finally moved to act, but the troops he sends didn’t get to Gordon in time
+Gladstone was finally moved to act, but the troops he sent didn’t get to Gordon in time.

 The defences were broken and he was killed, his last moments depicted, probably apocryphally, as those of a defiant Christian martyr facing down his Muslim enemies.